+35725368683

 EUR 230 for a national patent.

-EUR 100 for the confirmation of the European patent in the Republic of Cyprus.
+EUR 100 is needed to confirm the European patent in the Republic of Cyprus.

 The cost of international patent registration changes from year to year